 The arched bargraph shares many properties with other objects.
-Find a description of them here D .
+Find a description of them here <a href="her

 Angles

 The angles of the arched bargraph can be changed with the Start Angle and End Angle properties (see below).
 Some screenshots with examples follow here: